 Often, Florida residents will require full-time medical attention.
 Home health care professionals and aides work in-home with their patients – tending to their medical and physical needs.
 While most home care aides are attentive, errors and mistakes occur, often leading to additional adverse medical complications and even death.
 If your loved one suffered an injury due to their home care aide’s negligent conduct, you need the services of our Florida lawyer for injuries by in home care.

 Prosper Shaked is a compassionate attorney who represents Florida residents and their loved ones who have suffered harm due to medical malpractice.
-To schedule a free legal consultation to discuss your case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your case, contact Prosper Shaked at (305) 694-2676.

 Negligent Conduct by Florida In Home Care Aides